Wellbeing Research Centre (WRC)

 - expectations on economic forecasts.

-Paul Fisher is a Visiting Professor of Finance and Economics at Richmond University and a member of its WRC.
+Paul Fisher is a Visiting Professor of Finance and Economics at Richmond University.
 He is also a recent member of the Bank of England’s influential Monetary Policy Committee.
 Paul’s other affiliations include:

 Chair, London Bullion Market Association

 Senior Associate, Cambridge University Institute for Sustainability Leadership

 ‘Workshop on education and wellbeing‘

 This workshop provided the opportunity for members and guests to explore the role education plays in promoting wellbeing around the world.
 The relationship between education and wellbeing is relevant to both developing nations (especially within the context of the newly formulated Sustainable Development Goals) and advanced economics (for example in terms of social mobility).
 Participants explored a range of issues including sociocultural, economic, technological, gender-related, political and other issues.
 Topics included the effects of education on wellbeing in general through an investigation of the impact of education on health, social welfare, race and gender equality, social networks, employment and other relevant considerations.

 The day started with a keynote address by Peter Grant and ended with a presentation by Parviz Dabir-Alai (based on joint work with Ana Oliveira).
 Full program on the day was as below: